4 Things to Know about the PMP® Exam

 4. You Must Maintain Your Credentials

-When the test is over and you passed, your work to become a certified PMP is complete, right?
+When the test is over and you passed, your work to become a PMP certification holder is complete, right?
 Not exactly.
-Though you have passed the exam and you have become a certified PMP, you still must take steps to maintain your PMP certification.
+Though you have passed the exam and you have become a PMP credential holder, you still must take steps to maintain it.

 This process primarily involves engaging in the Continuing Certification Requirements (CCR) program.
-Remember the PDUs you had to earn to be eligible to take the PMP Exam in the first place?
-Every three years after earning your PMP certification, you must show that you have earned an additional 60 PDUs in that timespan.
+Every three years after earning your PMP credential, you must show that you have earned 60 PDUs in that timespan.
 This demonstrates that you are still active in the project management industry and up-to-date on any industry developments.

 To maintain your certification, there are a couple of different ways to earn PDUs, including:

-- Giving Back to the Profession – You can also use your knowledge and skills gained as a certified PMP to contribute to the project management profession.
+- Giving Back to the Profession – You can also use your knowledge and skills gained as a PMP certification holder to contribute to the project management profession.

-Taking and passing the PMP Exam is a huge accomplishment.
-Now that you know some important facts about taking the PMP Exam, you’re better prepared to pass the test.
+Taking and passing the PMP exam is a huge accomplishment.
+Now that you know some important facts about taking the PMP exam, you’re better prepared to pass the test.
 Be sure to select the right exam prep course provider, since this decision could mean the difference between passing and failing.
-With enough prep, you’re sure to pass the exam and become a certified PMP.
+With enough prep, you’re sure to pass the exam and become a PMP credential holder.

-Do you want to learn more about becoming a certified PMP and passing the PMP Exam?
+Do you want to learn more about becoming a PMP credential holder and passing the PMP Exam?
 Explore The Complete PMP Certification Guide now.